HEP is an international team of over 300 doctors, researchers, healthcare workers and patients.

 The doctors of HEP study pictures of the brain and look for molecules and genes to help understand how patients respond to treatments and become seizure-free.
 As a result of this research future patients with epilepsy will be able to receive an individualized treatment plan, resulting in a more immediate improvement or cure for their condition.
 Information gathered from the studies may also aid the development of medicines that will prevent epilepsy.

 Who can participate?

-The Human Epilepsy project is looking for patients who:
+The Human Epilepsy project is looking for treatment resistant patients who: